Bickerstaffe C.E Primary School – Determined Admission Policy 08/018

 During the summer term prior to a child starting school, the children will be invited into the Reception class for a series of induction activity sessions.

-The admission process for primary school places for September 2022 closes on the Saturday 15th January 2022.
-Applicants will be informed of their allocation by email on 19th April 2022.
+The admission process for primary school places for September 2023 opens on the 1st September 2022 and closes on the Saturday 15th January 2023.
+Applicants will be informed of their allocation by email on 17th April 2023.

 Children from other year groups can be admitted at different times throughout the year, if there are spaces available.
 Prospective parents may contact the school office to arrange to visit the Headtacher and our school at any time.